Being diagnosed with MCAS syndrome: "I am allergic to everything"

 After my Mast Cell Activation Syndrome diagnosis

-Madison Welborne is an advocate for people with physical and mental illnesses who has been published in The Emerson Review, Herstry.com, Memoir Magazine, and UNC’s Health Humanities Journal.
+Madison Welborne, the author of "Being diagnosed with MCAS syndrome: "I am allergic to everything," is an advocate for people with physical and mental illnesses who have been published in The Emerson Review, Herstry.com, Memoir Magazine, and UNC’s Health Humanities Journal.